500-Year-Old Prophecy By ‘Italian Nostradamus’ Comes True, Sparks Fears Of Supervolcano Apocalypse

 “When the priest finished his Sunday morning service, one believer noticed a few drops coming from the left eye of the Virgin,” said Risto Setinov, president of the local church board, according to Express.

-“Father Boban took some wool and wiped it, smelt it and said it smelled of Holy myrrh,” Setinov continued.”After that, a few more drops came down the face of the icon.”
+“Father Boban took some wool and wiped it, smelt it and said it smelled of Holy myrrh,” Setinov continued.
+“After that, a few more drops came down the face of the icon.”

 “We remained in the church all day and the drops kept appearing.”